Sam, our five-year-old, wanted to go with me. He followed me around the house, “I just want to be with you.”

-In the midst of our move into our old/new ranch house, I ran into a few glitches that had to be remedied.
+In the midst of getting a room ready for a little foster love, I had errands to run.
 A curtain rod here, an area rug there, oh and we had no food.
-So, I decided to take my two youngest girls and my two nieces, a gang we fondly refer to as “The Pixies,” to town to run some “girlie” errands.
-The vandals, my two and four-year-old sons, went to my sister’s house, to hang out with her vandal.
+So, I decided to take my youngest girl and my two nieces, a gang we fondly refer to as “The Pixies,” to town to run some “girlie” errands.
+The vandals, my three and five-year-old sons, went to my sister’s house, to hang out with her vandal.

 “It won’t be any fun.
 We are going shopping for curtains.”